 Of all the sprays, we use soap the most often in our garden!
 There are many commercially pre-made insecticidal soaps that include a bunch of ingredients.
-Alternatively, you can make your own simple and pure solution, like we do!
+Alternatively, you can make your own simple and pure organic pest control solution, like we do!
 Soap sprays work to kill soft-bodied insects by disrupting their cell membrane.
 Essentially, it coats and penetrates their natural protective barrier, causing them to dessicate – or dry out.
 However, soap does not harm beneficial insects like ladybugs, lacewings or bees, nor is it all that effective against caterpillars.

 To create your own homemade insect soap spray, simply combine 1 tablespoon of liquid soap per quart of water.
 For a large batch, use 5 to 6 tablespoons per gallon of water.
 Use warm water and shake it up in your sprayer to help it mix.

 Pure castile soap is the best choice for making soap spray, and it won’t harm your plants We use Dr. Bronner’s castile soap.
 The peppermint Dr. Bronner’s soap provides a further line of defense, since peppermint deters pests!
 You can also add chili powder or essential oils to this recipe, described more below.

 Insect soap spray has little-to-no residual effect, and only kills on direct contact, so spray it right on the pests!
 Turn over or peel open curled-up leaves as needed to reach the bugs.
 I usually get all up in there and rub the infected areas as I spray, squishing the aphids or mealybugs at the same time.

 As with all foliar sprays, it is best to apply soap spray in the evening.
 Do not apply spray in direct sunlight, as it can sunburn plant leaves.
 Soap spray can be re-applied once every 4 to 7 days as needed, and may take several treatments to solve the problem.